tobbbe/authur/README.md

 ```

 ## Fetch helper
-Will append valid token to request and call signout() if 401 is returned from server.
-Also appends api path if it is set in `auth.initialize`.
 Works just like a normal fetch (you can pass options as second params as usual).

+- Append valid token to request and call signout() if 401 is returned from server
-Defaults to 'GET' if no options are passed.
+- Defaults to 'GET' if no options are passed.
+- Appends api path if it is set in `auth.initialize`

 ```javascript
 const resp = await auth.fetch('/news/list');